 A patent search confirmed that Banker was indeed a prolific inventor: he was granted a lengthy list of patents between 1919 and 1976, in a variety of fields.
 His transmission patents range from automatic clutches to spur-gear automatic gearboxes and an early torque converter automatic transmissions.
 The aforementioned 1946 SAE paper indicates that at least some of these designs later saw use in buses and perhaps trucks, although we were unable to find any details.

 The patent that most gave us pause was U.S. Patent No. 2,262,747, applied in September 1936 and issued in 1941, simply entitled “Automatic Transmission.”
 This was not Banker’s first or only automatic design, but it was the first that bore any significant to the GM designs of this period.

-The abstract of this patent suggested some remarkable similarities to the Automatic Safety Transmission.
-Banker’s transmission was a four-speed planetary transmission that shifted automatically from first to third to fourth, just like the AST.
-The abstract further described the strategy of the gear ratios: that it was intended to be used with a low numerical axle ratio, so that first through third would provide ratios similar to a conventional three-speed gearbox, with fourth providing overall gearing comparable to overdrive.
+The abstract of this patent suggested some similarities to the Automatic Safety Transmission.
+Banker’s transmission was a four-speed planetary transmission that shifted automatically from first to third to fourth, just as the AST did.
+The abstract further described the strategy of the gear ratios: that it was intended to be used with a low numerical axle ratio for more relaxed cruising speeds and better fuel economy.
 GM applied the same strategy to both the AST and the four-speed Hydra-Matic.
-A glance at the illustrations revealed that Banker’s design used planetary gearsets for its forward speeds, but spur gears for reverse, again in common with the AST.
-Was this, in fact, the basis of the AST?
+Was Banker’s transmission the AST?

 OSCAR BANKER VS. EARL THOMPSON